Government plans to axe public notices ‘devastating’ for local news, editors say

 Pubs and bars across England and Wales could stay open for longer under the proposed reforms which critics argue could lead to more disorderly behaviour.

-The plans, which could also make it easier for venues to serve food outside and host more live music, are being considered in a four-week call to evidence taking in the views of landlords and local communities.
+The plans, which could also make it easier for venues to serve food outside and host more live music, are being considered in a four-week call for evidence.

-Among the proposals is a recommendation to scrap hard-copy public notices, which requires businesses to advertise their licensing bids, particularly where alcohol and entertainment is involved.
+Among the proposals is a recommendation to scrap hard-copy public notices for alcohol licences, which requires businesses to announce new applications or major changes to existing licences in a local paper.

+The Government says it “recognises that local journalism is vital” in “supporting accountability” but that local printed newspaper readership has “steadily declined” and “some applicants report significant and varying costs” for advertising.

 Dawn Alford, chief executive of the Society of Editors, said the plans were “devastating” and “fail to recognise the essential role such notices play in keeping communities informed”.